Race Fit vs. Club Fit – What’s the difference?

 Generally speaking, Race Fit Bib Shorts will feature a thinner chamois / pad that is better suited to the rider being in a more aggressive position.
 A pair of Club Fit Bib Shorts typically have a thicker / more padded chamois for those sitting in more of an upright position.

-We can’t stress how important it is to find kit that fits you and your siding style best.
+We can’t stress how important it is to find kit that fits you and your riding style best.
 Ask yourself what type of riding you do most and select a fit and style that best meets your needs.

 If you have any questions regarding the above, please feel free to send us a message.
 We would love to hear from you.